ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 The _First Epic of Mela_ chronicles a time in Mela's life before the incarnation of the other Immaculate Dragons, and features a Mela who is, individually, more powerful than she appears in the later epics.
-It is also likely the youngest of the three epics, leading some branches of Immaculatism to consider it non-canonical.
+It is also likely the youngest of the three epics, leading some branches of Immaculacy to consider it non-canonical.
 The Immaculate Order currently considers large parts of it apocryphal, but preserves the canonicity of some chapters.
 The _Younger_ _Epic of Mela_, named in accordance with the _Younger Epic of Daana'd_, is the